 Selected logistics vendors in delivery, packaging, fulfillment, and technology - either multinational leaders or emerging startups - will join DELIVER 2020 online to present their innovative solutions to 1000 decision-makers - who outnumber vendors by a 3-to-1 ratio - during exclusive one-to-one meetings.
 An innovative concept to foster the exchange of ideas and maximise growth.

-DELIVER 2020 is Europe's most exclusive online retail summit, gathering the elite of the industry exploring the latest trends and innovations in the e-Logistics space and enabling participants to build long-lasting relationships with their best suited peers through our renowned matchmaking platform and our groundbreaking one-to-one meeting structure.
+DELIVER 2021 is Europe's most exclusive retail summit, gathering the elite of the industry exploring the latest trends and innovations in the e-Logistics space and enabling participants to build long-lasting relationships with their best suited peers through our renowned matchmaking platform and our groundbreaking one-to-one meeting structure.

-This means that you can take part in our extensive blend of pre-selected business meetings, inspiring keynotes about the future of retail and logistics, interactive and operational breakout sessions and technology showcases online from the comfort of your own premises.
+Below you can find our schedule for DELIVER 2020 including an extensive blend of pre-selected business meetings, inspiring keynotes about the future of retail and logistics, interactive and operational breakout sessions and technology showcases online from the comfort of your own premises.

-International thought leaders representing the most renowned brands, will be on DELIVER 2020’s online stage to share their inspirational stories and experiences.
+International thought leaders representing the most renowned brands, will be on DELIVER 2021’s stage to share their inspirational stories and experiences.

 Peter Lewin is Senior Director of Strategy & Marketplace Insights Europe, for Levi Strauss Co., where he is also responsible for the region’s artificial intelligence team and serves as a member of the European Leadership team and European Impact Accelerators.
 A passionate champion of diversity and inclusion, Peter is a founding member of the European Diversity Council and sponsors Unlabeled - the European LGBTQ+ and ally employee network.
 Before joining Levi Strauss & Co., Peter worked in the Technology Advantage practice in BCG’s London office.
 He has also been part of the Strategic Planning Group of American Express, where he led a variety of digital projects.
 He has consulted in luxury and digital media on a freelance basis and had a previous career in investment banking in New York and London.Peter holds an MBA from London Business School, a BA from Columbia University and a Certificate in Luxury Strategies from HEC Paris.
 A native of Del Mar, California, he now lives far from those sunny shores, in Brussels, Belgium.